awaniak/pepper-scrapper/readme.md

 Scrapper for pepper website https://www.pepper.pl/

-App extracts title, price and temperature from occasions and save them in elasticsearch Kibana provides visualization for elasticsearch data
+App extracts title, price and temperature from occasions and save them in elasticsearch.
+Kibana provides visualization for elasticsearch data.

 **Set up**